ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Rekeying a Group {#rekeying}

-KDC MUST trigger a group rekeying as described in Section 6 of {{I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
+The KDC MUST trigger a group rekeying as described in Section 6 of {{I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
 KDC MAY trigger regularly scheduled update of the group keying material.

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
 The KDC MUST preserve the current value of the Sender ID of each member in that group.
 <!-- The KDC MUST also generate a new Group Identifier (Gid) for the group as introduced in {{I-D.ietf-ace-key-groupcomm}}. -->